 We have no shortage of experienced farmers and agriculture experts explaining how the process of regenerative farming is beneficial for everyone involved, and why it allows for yields to increase over time, which is ideal for large-scale commercial farming.

-To learn more about the importance of regenerative farming and how to implement regenerative farming practices into your own farm, browse our organic farming resources page or check out our online store for a wide variety of useful reading material and instructional DVDs on how regenerative farming benefits the environment, the consumers and the farmers themselves!
+To learn more about the importance of regenerative farming and how to implement regenerative farming practices into your own farm, browse our organic farming resources page or check out our online store for a wide variety of useful reading material and instructional Films on how regenerative farming benefits the environment, the consumers and the farmers themselves!